 via – thevoice

-The first thing you will see when you arrive at Cofete beach is the dazzling landscape.
+The first thing you will see at Cofete beach is the dazzling landscape.
 The second thing the extremely Atlantic Ocean caressing the coastline of a seemingly endless beach.
 The sheer size of this beach and its complicated access make it a relatively uncrowded beach.

 13- BETANCURIA TOWN: